-Cost of revenue increased \$1.2 million, or 10%, in the three months ended March 31, 2024 compared with the same period in the prior year.
-This increase was driven primarily by a \$1.6 million increase in hosting fees and data subscription costs as a result of expanded customer usage of our platform and the Populi acquisition, partially offset by a decrease of \$0.4 million in employee and other costs driven primarily by the restructuring plan we committed to during the third quarter of 2023.
+Cost of revenue increased \$1.2 million \$2.1 million, or 10% 19%, in the three months ended March 31, 2024 June 30, 2024 compared with the same period in the prior year.
+This increase was driven primarily by a \$1.6 million \$1.5 million increase in hosting fees and data subscription costs as a result of expanded customer usage of our platform and the Populi acquisition, partially offset by an increase of \$0.3 million in amortization expense resulting from new data purchases, and a decrease of \$0.4 million \$0.2 million increase in employee and other costs driven primarily by the restructuring plan we committed to during the third quarter of 2023 personnel costs.